 The perfect time to replace your skylight is the same time that you replace your roof.
 Skylight frames are easily damaged during a roof replacement so it makes sense to be safe and save yourself some headaches by going ahead and replacing the skylight along with the roof.
 The flashing components that wrap around the skylight should most definitely be replaced.
 Flashing is almost always damaged during a roof replacement.
 New flashing ensures that new leaks don’t form.

 Most roofers prefer to fabricate their own flashing to install around standard skylights.
-This lowers cost and avoid delays in installation.
+This lowers cost and avoids delays in installation.
 However, some manufacturers’ skylights are more complicated and special equipment would be required to fabricate the flashing.
-It that case, it is more economical to buy the manufacturer’s pre-made flashing kit along with the skylight.
+In that case, it is more economical to buy the manufacturer’s pre-made flashing kit along with the skylight.

 Estimated Skylight Replacement Costs